Degree, Minors and Certificates Offered

 One FW and one ENG 270–273 course are prerequisites for upper-division English courses.
 All UH Manoa courses applied to the English minor will come from the Department of English or cross-listed courses.
 Appropriate upper division transfer credits may apply toward the minor.

 No more than one upper division English large enrollment course may be counted toward the minor.
 Only courses in which a student receives a C or better may be counted toward the minor.

 The department offers the MA in English with four concentrations: literary studies in English, composition and rhetoric, creative writing, and cultural studies in Asia/Pacific.
 It offers the PhD in these and other areas, for the doctoral program is sufficiently flexible to allow students to develop individualized courses of study.
-Students applying for the MA are expected to have acquired between 24 and 30 upper division undergraduate credit hours in English or closely related subjects.
+Students applying for the MA are expected to have a bachelor’s degree in English or a closely related field.
 PhD applicants normally will have completed the MA in English.
-All applicants must submit an application, transcripts, three letters of recommendation and the GRE General Test scores.
-Applicants must also submit a comprehensive statement of professional goals and objectives; PhD students must submit a representative sample of their writing (scholarly paper or MA thesis); those interested in a dissertation with a creative emphasis must also submit examples of their creative work.
-The completed application should be sent to the Graduate Division by January 1 for the PhD program and February 1 for the MA program.
-Complete information on the graduate program is provided on the department’s website.
+All applicants must submit an application, transcripts, three letters of recommendation, GRE General Test scores, a comprehensive statement of professional goals and objectives, and a critical writing sample.
+Also, applicants interested in the creative writing concentration must also submit a creative writing sample.
+Application deadlines are December 1 for the PhD program and January 1 for the MA program.
+Complete information on the application process is provided on the department’s website.

 Courses for the MA and PhD are to be selected from the list of English (ENG) courses, although advanced courses in other disciplines may be substituted with the prior approval of the graduate director.